OsaPL/Versus-Brawl/notes.md

 No instructions on how to do lots of things. => add warmup hints (important), and ingame hints (less important), start game explanation for LBS ("Be the last one standing.")

 The shortnames for modes are cryptic => seperate gamemodes into folders?

+# DO THOSE THINGS FIRST:
+- add checkmarks or something to race goal to show you've already hit them
+- finish hints system
+- fix `attacker_id` persisting for much too long
+- fix tag gamemode to work, atm it only works for 4 players